 Everyone has the right to work, to free choice of employment, to just and favourable conditions of work and to protection against unemployment.
 Everyone, without any discrimination, has the right to equal pay for equal work.
 Everyone who works has the right to just and favourable remuneration ensuring for himself and his family an existence worthy of human dignity, and supplemented, if necessary, by other means of social protection.
 Everyone has the right to form and to join trade unions for the protection of his interests.

-And on his blog, The Goat Rope, my buddy Rick Wilson urged his readers to take a look at Davitt McAteer’s report on the Aracoma Mine Fire, where two of Massey President Don Blankenhip’s miners died, to get a flavor for Blankenship’s “ devotion to coal mine health and safety.”
+The Goat Rope, my buddy Rick Wilson urged his readers to take a look at Davitt McAteer’s report on the Aracoma Mine Fire, where two of Massey President Don Blankenhip’s miners died, to get a flavor for Blankenship’s “ devotion to coal mine health and safety.”
 And the Herald-Leader in Lexington had this to say about Blankenship’s speech at the rally:

 Blankenship can command a huge audience, level mountains and buy elected officials (though not respect).
 He should not presume to speak for the people of Appalachia, however, or God.

 One of the key points of Blankenship’s rally was to show how much folks in the coalfields hate the idea of tougher regulation of strip mining and, especially, how much everybody in this part of the country opposes any legislation to deal with climate change.